Mixing properties for toral extensions of slowly mixing dynamical systems with finite and infinite measure: Proof of Proposition

 The Fourier coefficients of $T_k:S^1\to L(F_\theta(Z),L^1(Z))$ are given by $\hat T_{k,n}=(2\pi)^{-1}\int_0^{2\pi}T_k(e^{i\omega})e^{-in\omega}\,d\omega$.
 Also the coefficients of the analytic function $T_k:\D\to L(F_\theta(Z),L^1(Z))$ are given by $T_{k,n}=(2\pi)^{-1}\int_0^{2\pi}\rho^{-n}T_k(\rho e^{i\omega})e^{-in\omega}\,d\omega$ for any $\rho\in(0,1]$.
 By Corollary~\ref{cor-f} and the renewal equation, the integrand $I_\rho(\omega)=\rho^{-n}T_k(\rho e^{i\omega})e^{-in\omega}$ satisfies the uniform bound $\sup_{\rho\in[\rho_0,1]}\sup_{\omega\in[0,2\pi]}\|I_\rho(\omega)\|_{F_\theta(Z)\mapsto L^1(Z)}<\infty$.
 Letting $\rho\to1^-$, it follows from the dominated convergence theorem that $T_{k,n}=\hat T_{k,n}$ as required.

 \paragraph{Acknowledgements}

 The research of IM was supported in part by a European Advanced Grant {\em StochExtHomog} (ERC AdG 320977).
 This research began at the University of Surrey where IM and DT were supported in part by EPSRC Grant EP/F031807/1.
+We are grateful to the referees for very helpful comments.